Met Office issues four-day warning for extreme heat

 The Met Office has announced a four-day amber weather warning for extreme heat in parts of England and Wales later this week.

-The warning will come into effect on midnight Thursday and last until 11.59 pm on Sunday.
+The warning will come into effect on Thursday and last until 11.59 pm on Sunday.

 The heat is likely to impact vulnerable people’s health while the wider population may be affected by sunburn, dehydration, nausea and fatigue among other heat related illnesses, it warned.